-- a) Continue to implement the Workforce Development Plan. - b) Target the use of the Apprenticeship Levy to areas of the Council's activities where there are skills gaps. - c) Undertake a review of the Council's organisational structure. - 6.
-Transform the way we deliver services so that they meet changing customer demands in an efficient way and make the best use of our assets and technology, becoming Digital by Default.
+- a) Continue to implement the Workforce Development Plan and the Health and WellBeing Plan. - b) Target the use of the Apprenticeship Levy to areas of the Council's activities where there are skills gaps. - c) Undertake a review of the Council's organisational structure in the context of the Council's future funding. - d) Introduce agile working as a new way of delivering services where it is appropriate to do so and ensure a safe working environment. - e) Provide staff and Councillors with the technology and communication channels to enable them to effectively and efficiently fulfil their roles and responsibilities enabling home working arrangements and virtual meetings where appropriate and possible. - 7.
+Transform the way we deliver services so that they meet changing customer demands in an efficient, agile way and make the best use of our assets and technology, becoming Digital by Default.

-- a) Development of service delivery through the website whilst working with our partner Liberata to become 'Digital by Default'. - b) Use systems such as IDOX and CRM to deliver services better, enable more efficient working across services and between front and back office systems with a focus on remote and mobile working to improve productivity. - c) Ensure the Council has resilient and robust Corporate Governance and Risk Management arrangements in place to safeguard its employees, assets and the public. - d) Encourage different ways of working to deliver services as effectively and efficiently as possible and better manage demand. - e) Ensure that all staff and Members have the required digital skills to enable efficient and effective service delivery.
+- a) Development of service delivery through the website whilst working with our partner Liberata to become 'Digital by Default'. - b) Use systems such as IDOX and CRM to deliver services better, enable more efficient working across services and between front and back office systems with a focus on remote and mobile working to improve productivity. - c) Ensure the Council has responsive, resilient and robust Corporate Governance and Risk Management arrangements in place to safeguard its employees, assets and the public. - d) Embrace different ways of working to deliver services as effectively, efficiently and safely as possible and better manage demand. - e) Ensure that all staff and Members have the required digital skills to enable efficient and effective service delivery.